 The U.S. Bureau of Labor Statistics (BLS) reports the median salary for substance abuse, behavioral disorder, or mental health counselors to be $43,300 per year.

 Some states require substance abuse counselors to be licensed in addition to their degree.
 Licensing generally involves passing an exam.
-You can check the requirements for your state using the interactive map maintained by the Addiction Technology Transfer Network.
+You can check the requirements for your state using the page maintained by the Addiction Technology Transfer Network.

 Community service manager